 LCB: Campaign Desk frequently scolds the campaign press for its obsession with uncovering the latest “swing voter”: from single women, a.k.a.
 “Sex and the City” voters, to hunting and fishing enthusiasts, a.k.a. the “hook and bait” crowd, to “Howard Stern” voters, to name a few.
 Walking the sidewalks of Bakersfield, California, is one more likely to run into a “security mom”, a “strip club dad” or some other exotic species of swing voter the political press has yet to “discover”?

 MJ: Wow.
 We’re a pretty conservative community.
 Our soccer moms and NASCAR dads seem to far outnumber “Sex and the City” voters.
 One of the most prevalent (at least the most vocal) species we have here would be the “fair and balanced” listeners.
 I guess they’re not too exotic.
 I would add that one of the rarest species around here seems to be the undecided voter.
-And as more and more people tend to make up their minds and the ranks of the undecided seem to shrink, the candidates seem to be getting more and more shrill.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And as more and more people tend to make up their minds and the ranks of the undecided seem to shrink, the candidates seem to be getting more and more shrill.Liz Cox Barrett is a writer at CJR.